 How to Plant Chives from Divisions

-Divisions are the most common way how to plant chives.
+Divisions are the most common way to plant chives.
 Find an established clump of chives in early spring or mid fall.
 Gently dig the clump and pull away a smaller clump from the main clump.
-The smaller clump should have at least five to 10 bulbs.
+The smaller clump should have at least five to ten bulbs.
 Transplant this small clump to the desired location in your garden where you will be growing chives.

 How to Plant Chives from Seeds